robin-cls/aviso/docs/getting_started/command_line_interface.rst

 Command Line Interface
 ======================

-The ``altimetry_downloader_aviso`` command line interface allows you to interact easily with the Aviso catalog to explore, inspect and download products.
+The ``altimetry-downloader-aviso`` command line interface allows you to interact easily with the Aviso catalog to explore, inspect and download products.

-After installation, the ``altimetry_downloader_aviso`` command becomes available in your terminal.
+After installation, the ``altimetry-downloader-aviso`` command becomes available in your terminal.

 .. code-block:: bash

-    altimetry_downloader_aviso --help
+    altimetry-downloader-aviso --help

 .. note::